 - 1. Submerge the first stage under several inches of water. - 2.
 A small stream of bubbles should be escaping from the one-way bleed valve on the first stage and nowhere else on the body (see Fig. 1).
-The number and size of the bubbles may vary from regulator to regulator, but the volume of air should be 13 27 cc per minute.
-To check this, use the following steps: - a.
+The number and size of the bubbles may vary from regulator to regulator: - a.
 Invert a small (50 cc capacity) graduated cylinder (p/n TL110) filled with water over the underwater flow of bubbles (see Fig. 1).
 The air entering the cylinder will gradually empty some of the water out of the cylinder. - b.
 After one minute, remove the graduated cylinder from the air flow and raise the cylinder to the surface so that the air/water dividing line inside the cylinder matches the water level outside the cylinder.
-The measurement at this point should be between 13 and 27 cc. - c.
-If the reading is significantly higher than 27 cc, check the O-rings and sealing surfaces mated to the piston.
-If the reading is below 13 cc, check the flow control element in the piston (see photo 2) to determine if it has been clogged by grease or other foreign matter.
-If it is clogged, the piston must be replaced.
+The measurement at this point should be between 13 and 27 cc for the old style flow control elements and 20-30 cc for the new laser drilled flow control elements. - c.
+If the reading is significantly higher than 30 cc, check the O-rings and sealing surfaces-mated to the piston.
+If the reading is below 13 cc, check the flow control element (18) to determine if it has been clogged by grease or other foreign matter.
+If it is clogged, it must be replaced (old style sintered stainless steel) or cleaned (new laser drilled element).